aws-samples/amazon-rekognition-virtual-proctor/README.md

 The application is accessed using a web browser.
 The address is the _url_ output from the CloudFormation stack created during the Deployment steps.

-When accessing the application for the first time, you need to use the Admin e-mail provided during Stack Creation as username.
+When accessing the application for the first time, you need to use the Admin e-mail provided during Stack Creation as the username.
 A temporary password will be sent to the same e-mail address.
 After authentication, it will be necessary to create a new password and click "Change".

 To manage users, you can use the [Cognito Users Pool console](https://console.aws.amazon.com/cognito/users).